Divergent thinking: Why It’s Important – And Examples

 Reframing problems

-Alternatively, if you already have a full list of skills to highlight in this section, you can simply include an extra bullet point to emphasize your skill as a divergent thinker.
+Alternatively, if you already have a full list of divergent thinking skills to highlight in this section, you can simply include an extra bullet point to emphasize your skill as a divergent thinker.

 Providing examples of divergent thought in your work experience section

-Your work experience section can provide another way to highlight this dynamic skill.
+Your work experience section can provide another way to highlight divergent thinking skills.
 Here, though, you'll want to take a different approach.
-Instead of simply saying that you're a divergent thinker, you should include one or two examples of how you used divergent thinking to resolve problems and achieve your previous employers' goals.
-Below are some examples of how you could describe your use of this skill:
+Instead of simply saying that you're a divergent thinker, you should include several examples of how you used divergent thinking skills to resolve problems and achieve your previous employers' goals.

-With a little thought and reflection, you should be able to produce several examples of times when your divergent thought processes provided measurable benefits for an employer.
+With a little thought and reflection, you should be able to produce several examples of times when your divergent thinking skills provided measurable benefits for an employer.
 Pick the best two or three examples and drop them into your work experience section to really illustrate the value of your problem-solving skills.